When I look back over older blog images to use in a lesson, I often think, “That would have looked so much better with a

 The look above would be so dull without the scarf.

 There are several points to consider when buying a new scarf.
 Size, shape, color, bold print, small print, no print, and fabrication are some features.
 The scarf above is one that I reach for often because the colors work so well with my wardrobe basics.
-It is here in silk or satin and two color combos.
-I tend to choose a scarf based upon color first, and I think about if the color will flatter my complexion most.
+I choose a scarf based upon color first, and if the primary colors will flatter my complexion most.

-I often wear an extra large silk scarf for warmth and or a dramatic finishing touch to a very basic combination of separates.
+I often wear an extra-large silk scarf for warmth and or dramatic finishing touch to a fundamental combination of separates.

-Certain patterns on scarves will allow you to show different colors depending upon how you fold them.
+Specific patterns on scarves will allow you to show different colors depending upon how you fold them.
 This silk scarf is a good example.
 If you fold it one way, you will show more gold near your face.
-If you fold another way, you will show more fuchsia near your face as shown in the two photos below.
+If you fold another way, you will show more fuchsia near your face, as shown in the two photos below.

 Fabrication is another important consideration because that determines how warm the scarf will feel against your skin and how it will drape and fold.
 Satin will feel warmer, and it will fall more flatly.
 Silk, rayon, and cashmere will feel more comfortable against your skin because of airflow, and the fabric will fold in a more supple way with more substance.
 Cotton or knit scarves always look and feel more casual.
 Each has its form and function, but you need to think about the fabric and how you will be wearing it.
 The scarf I am wearing below is poly-satin.